 Where will tattoos go from here?
 It’s hard to say, as it’s so often difficult to spot trends in art.
 It’s clear that tattoos have finally taken their place in the mainstream.
 More and more people get tattoos who would never have thought about them before.
 That means that we could see all kinds of art styles grow in popularity in the next decade.

 Tattoos have been a feature of human expression for literally thousands of years.
-From the medical tattoos of Ancient Egypt to the watercolour tattoos all your friends are all getting, there’s a lot of history.
-It’s enough to make you find tattoo artist yourself.
-Maybe you’ll be the one to kick start the next big trend?
+From the medical tattoos of Ancient Egypt to the watercolor tattoos all your friends are getting, there’s a lot of history.
+It’s enough to make you find a tattoo artist yourself.
+Maybe you’ll be the one to kick-start the next big trend.